muhan-yy/FloodDepthEstimate/README.md

 # FloodDepthEstimate
-## FloodDepthEstimate.zip is the core content of this project
+## Here is the core content of this project.
+## All original datasets will be open source after the paper is published.